 If you've noticed water pooling at the bottom of your fridge, or you're concerned about a build up of condensation, don't worry - we'll tell you why it happens, and how to get rid of it.

 Most fridges are designed to deal with a small amount of condensation through a small drain at the bottom of the fridge cavity.
 But if you're starting to notice more water than usual, there are a couple of things you can do.

-There are a couple of simple things to look for if you're winding up with unwanted water inside your fridge.
+There are a couple of things to look for if water is pooling at the bottom of your fridge.